MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 Once the order is placed, it can be verified inside the Intelligent Order Management sales table.

+To verify the order, follow these steps.

+1. In the left navigation pane, select the area switcher on the bottom left, and then select **Sales orders**.
-Go back to Intelligent Order Management using the area switcher, then select Sales orders from the side navigation, and find the order you created at the top of the list.
-Select the order to open it and review order details.
+1. The order you created appears at the top of the list.
+Select the order to open it and review the order details.

 Once Intelligent Order Management receives an order it runs an orchestration flow, eventually sending it to the appropriate warehouse.